 How does chronic wasting disease spread?

-CWD is contagious — it can be spread via prions by infected animals or contaminated environments.
-Prions are misfolded proteins that cause regular proteins to fold wrong too, which ultimately leads to cell death.
+CWD is contagious — it spreads through prions, either from infected animals or contaminated environments.
+Prions are misfolded proteins that cause regular proteins to fold wrong too, which ultimately leads to cell death in the brain.

 These prions can be found in saliva, urine, and feces; they are also spread by coming into contact with an infected carcass.
 This contaminates the environment, and unfortunately, prions can exist for years on plants or in the soil.
 CWD can also spread directly between animals.